paularnaud2/ParTools/README.md

     pip install partools

-Then just run ``import partools`` (or run any partools function) with python to initialise the package.
+Create a python file containing:

+    import partools.utils as u

+    u.init_log('TEST')
+    u.log('Hello World')

+And run it.
 You should then see something like this in the console:

     ...
     Checkout the README.md on GitHub: https://github.com/paularnaud2/ParTools
     Get started here c:\Git\Test\venv\lib\site-packages\partools\quickstart
     Set up your conf here: c:\Git\Test\venv\lib\site-packages\partools\conf.py
     Happy scripting!

+    07:51:26 - Hello World

 This gives you the links to the __quickstart__ folder where you'll find examples of use and descriptions of the different available packages and functions.
 You'll also find here the link to the __conf.py__ file (see below).